 Many cruise ships port in Key West for the day.
-If you are planning a cruise, see if we are one of your destinations.
-It will give you a taste of Key West, and I am sure you will want to come back for more!
+If you are planning a cruise, see if we are one of your destinations to give you a taste of Key West.
+And, I am sure you will want to come back for more!

 There is a ferry, the Key West Express, that comes down to Key West from Ft.
 Myers.
-This is a great option if you are in the Tampa Bay area and want to stay in Key West for a day or two.
+While not a great option for longer stays, this is a great option if you are in the Tampa Bay area and want to stay in Key West for a day or two.

 Or, you can bring your own boat down to Key West.
-Just make sure that you have a reservation for a boat slip at a local marina before you head down.
+But, make sure that you have a reservation for a boat slip at a local marina before you head down.

 More About Key West

 To see what there is to do and see in Key West, visit our Key West Web Site.

 To check out what is happening on the island during your visit, see our Key West Events Calendar for upcoming special events.